ermongroup/WikipediaPovertyMapping/README.md

 The model will evaluate the results on Ghana, Malawi, Nigeria, Tanzania, and Uganda.

 ## Results
+When paired with nightlights satellite imagery, our method outperforms all previously published benchmarks for this prediction task, indicating the potential of Wikipedia to inform both research in the social sciences and future policy decisions.

 <p align="center">
 <img src="https://github.com/ermongroup/WikipediaPovertyMapping/blob/master/images/GHA_TZA(groundtruth,predicted).png" width="600"/>